izzat-najah-edu/chat-agent/README.md

   use `AgentServiceFactory` to create instances of `AgentService` with the appropriate formatter and parser, and use this service to interact with the OpenAI API.

-- Note that you must have an environmental variable `OPENAI_API_KEY` with your Openai JWT.
+- Note that you must place your `openai.api.key` in application.properties under the same name.
+  It's recommended to use `openai.api.key=${ENV_VARIABLE}` to protect your key from version control.

-- Also note that to use `AgentServiceFactory` bean in your spring application you should add @ComponentScan to your main application as follows:
+- Also note that you should import the dependency configuration as follows:

     ```
   @SpringBootApplication
-  @ComponentScan(basePackages = {"com.izzatalsharif.openai.chatagent"})
+  @Import(ChatAgentConfig.class)
   public class Application {
       public static void main(String[] args) {
           SpringApplication.run(Application.class, args);